Sitting too much? Consider swimming

 - Use flotation devices (noodles, boards, life preservers) to maintain proper form when swimming or for assistance when necessary.

 - Keep your shoulders in line with your hips to minimize shear forces while swimming.

 If you love swimming but find it hard on your low back, you may want to consider starting with aquatic therapy.
 Aquatic therapy (also referred to as pool therapy or water therapy) is physical therapy that takes place in a pool or other aquatic environment and is usually under the supervision of a trained healthcare professional.
 Like any exercise program, a good aquatic therapy program will start out with gentle exercises and progressively get challenging over time.

 Whether you are swimming laps at a pool or trying aquatic therapy for the first time, the goal is to feel comfortable in the water.
-If you don’t feel like you’re a strong swimmer, it might be a good idea to seek out some basic adult swimming lessons at your neighbourhood pool before embarking on a regular routine.
+If you don’t feel like a strong swimmer, it might be a good idea to seek out some basic adult swimming lessons at your neighbourhood pool before embarking on a regular routine.